BILL'S

 I have to take this moment to apologize because the first two cars had pictures only available as freeze frames on old 8MM films.
 The quality is pretty poor, but historically significant.
 The second “car” is known to most in northern New York only as “Moody's Goose”.
 When the Hoyt family started up Saranac Lake Speedway, their son Jimmy and his friend Wes “Slugger” Moody got the racing bug.
 Hoyt had a few more financial resources at his disposal than his tough buddy.

-Moody's Goose eases by the camera at one of the first races
+Moody's Goose eases by the camera

 for Saranac Lake Speedway around 1959ish.
 Below – Moody's next car